consbio/databasin-arcgis-geoprocessing-tools/docs/index.rst

 Known Limitations
 =================
 * A limited range of spatial projections are supported for target calculations and source map services, due to the ArcGIS requirement of including a geographic transformation to project between many different projections.
-Currently only continent-scale projections and geographic transformations are included with these tools.
+Currently only continent-scale geographic transformations are included with these tools.
 Additional transformations can be added to utilities/ProjectionUtilities.py
 * Tool execution times vary with the number of layers, complexity of geometries, and extent of analysis.
 Expect analysis of several complex layers over larger areas to be slower.
+* Path routing to ArcGIS layer data sources will not work for enterprise geodatabases